 I am not the president.

-I keep my recommendations in private.
+I keep my recommendation to him in private.

 Unlike you, I expect you would go ahead and say whatever was said privately with him.